ShahadmA/EDA_Social_Development_Bank_loans/README.md

 o	Data type: text , float , integer.

-o	Data source: open data for KSA .
+o	Data source: The original source for this data is <a href="https://data.gov.sa/Data/ar/dataset/social-development-bank-loans-for-2020">here</a> ,and i have taken from open source for KSA .